thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 ```

 After that completes, paste the `docker-compose.yml` into a Portainer Stack and deploy it.
 The compose file expects the host directories to exist under `/linux-video-encoder/AutoEncoder/linux-video-encoder` (created by the script above).
+The compose file uses absolute host paths for Portainer compatibility and does not require a separate `.env` file.

 If you are working with blurays you'll need 'makemkv'.
 Depending on your OS you will have different [installation methods](https://makemkv.com/downloads)